xg590/tutorials/README.md

     * Years of experience as the sysadmin of my previous research group (Computational and Theoretical Chemistry Lab @ Zhengzhou University)
     * Worked as a contractor to support old cluster or install new cluster for other institutions
 * Programmer:
-  * Good at Python
+  * Good at Python/MicroPython
     * Primary choice of my programming project
-    * Play with everything like socket, http, concurrency, machine learning, drone, and internet of things (IoT).
+    * Play with everything like socket, http, concurrency, machine learning, drone, microcontroller, and digital radio.
   * OK with C/C++, SQL, Cypher, Shellscript, Javascript.
     * Indispensible tools for my python project
     * Do specific job like text mining, data management, server management, or frontend development.